awsdocs/amazon-detective-user-guide/doc_source/supported-finding-types.md

 These findings are detected using VPC flow data:

+`Backdoor:EC2/C&CActivity.B`
+An EC2 instance is querying an IP address that is associated with a known command and control server\.

 `Backdoor:EC2/DenialOfService.Dns`
 An EC2 instance is behaving in a manner that may indicate it is being used to perform a Denial of Service \(DoS\) attack using the DNS protocol\.